 Clinigen Group currently manages a Paid Named Patient Program in the following countries for requests from physicians interested in prescribing selinexor to their patients with either Multiple Myeloma or Diffuse Large B-Cell Lymphoma:

 Healthcare professionals can obtain details about obtaining selinexor for their patients by calling the Clinigen customer service team at +44 1932 824 123 (in all countries outside of the UK) or +44 1932 824 100 (within the UK) or emailing: firstname.lastname@example.org

-Healthcare professionals can obtain details about obtaining selinexor for their patients by contacting the Caligor team at: KEAP_selinexor@caligorrx.com
+Healthcare professionals can obtain details about obtaining selinexor for their patients by contacting the CCPS team at: KEAP_selinexor@calcog.com.

-Certain requirements and/or restrictions will apply for physicians and patients interested in obtaining selinexor as part of Karyopharm’s Expanded Access Program.
-The teams at Clinigen and/or Caligor Rx will help guide interested physicians through the process and explain all requirements needed before selinexor can be supplied.
+Certain requirements and/or restrictions will apply for physicians and patients interested in obtaining selinexor as part of Karyopharm’s Expanded Access/Named Patient Programs.
+The teams at Clinigen and/or CCPS will help guide interested physicians through the process and explain all requirements needed before selinexor can be supplied.
 The Karyopharm team (KEAP.email@example.com) is available to answer any questions you may have relating to the two programs.